What is hand dermatitis?

 Irritant contact dermatitis

-The hands are the most common site for irritant contact dermatitis, and is often due to wet work and repeated exposure to low-grade irritants.
+The hands are the most common site for irritant contact dermatitis and are often due to wet work and repeated exposure to low-grade irritants.
 The finger-webs are the first place to be affected, but inflammation can extend to fingers, the backs of the hands and the wrists.
 Irritant contact dermatitis often spares the palms.

 - Repeated exposure to low-grade irritants such as water, soaps, and detergents leads to chronic cumulative irritant dermatitis.